andreucv/CFileSystem/README.md

 # CFileSystem
 File System in C Language

-It includes the functions to create, list, write, link and remove files.
+It includes the functions to create, list, write, link and remove files and others. </br>
 Add permissions and remove them is also developed.

 The implementation of it was in phases, from core to latest functions: